devicetree-org/lopper/docs/sdt-from-linux-architecture.md

 regenerated on every run from the finished SDT.

-How you use it: read it to see how `sdt_domains` would split the chip by default, then copy the useful bits into your own overlay (or use it as the starting point for a brand-new deployment).
-It is never edited in place (regenerated each run), is never the same file as your hand-edited `domains.yaml`, and is never consumed by the downstream domain-processing tools — only your `domains.yaml` is.
+How you use it: read it to see how `sdt_domains` would split the chip by default, then copy the useful bits into your own `domains.yaml` (the hand-edited overlay you pass with `--domains` — "your overlay" and "your `domains.yaml`" are the same file), or use it as the starting point for a brand-new deployment. `sdt-domains.yaml` itself is never edited in place (it is regenerated on every run), is never the same file as your `domains.yaml`, and is never consumed by the downstream domain-processing tools — only your `domains.yaml` is.
 See
 [Relationship to the user's `domains.yaml`](#relationship-to-the-users-domainsyaml)